 More advanced users can take advantage of the website builder's custom CSS options, using the CSS editor.

 - DudaOne.
 DudaOne markets itself as a responsive website builder.
 In fact, that's one of its options.
 If you already have a website, you can put in its address to have it converted to a mobile-friendly site.

 Other features of the software include both a drag and drop editor and an HTML/CSS editor for those who know how to code.
 You can also editor your site by device, making adjustments to the layout to improve its look on a mobile or desktop site specifically.

 The Future of Website Building Software?

-The AI behind the Grid chooses the color template, font pairings and layout for your site based on information you provide and based on its own technology.
+The AI behind the Grid chooses the color template, font pairings, and layout for your site based on the information you provide and based on its own technology.
 For example, it uses face recognition software to make sure that faces aren't cropped out of photos when images are resized to fit on the screen.

 Whether you want an AI to build your site or want to tinker with it yourself, website building software helps you out.
 You don't have to be a design pro or an expert coder to make a website that looks fantastic and that works like a charm.